Phazzie/AUTOQLIQ/repository_consolidation_progress.md

 ## Next Steps

-1. Implement the new workflow repository classes
-2. Implement the new credential repository classes
-3. Implement the new repository factory
-4. Write tests for the new implementations
+1. Write tests for the new implementations
-5. Update client code to use the new implementations
+2. Update client code to use the new implementations
+3. Create a plan for removing deprecated code